chenyuxiang0810/learngit/readme.txt

-Git is a distributed version control system.
+Git is a version control system and is powerful. yuxiang_chen is married. yichen_chen is pretty.
 Git is free software.